sudheerpalyam/bike-weather-Analytics/README.md

 # bike-weather-analytics
-A fictionary analytics application created based of New York City Bike and Weather Data.
+A fictionary analytics application created based of New York City Bike and Weather Data on Snowflake.

 ## Pre-requisites
 - Snowflake account